 The drawings or photographs artistically exemplify the design which embodies the invented products.
 It must either be in the form of a drawing or a black and white photograph.
 Typically, the USPTO requires drawings with black ink on paper.
 However, if photographs are the only practical medium to display the design then they are permitted.
 Drawings and photographs may not be sent in conjunction with each other and a photograph submission must not show an environmental structure.
 An environmental structure would be the table a lamp sits on or flowers in a vase.
 On rare occasions, the USPTO will accept color drawings and photographs after a petition is granted.

 Detailed drawings and photographs are of utmost importance because they MUST show the entire visual disclosure (“Views”) of element six, the claim.
 A sufficient number of drawings varies.
 At a minimum, the drawings and photographs must show the front, rear, right and left sides, top, and bottom.
 There must be an appropriate number of drawings or photographs to completely disclose the contours of the surface(s).
-Adding perspective views shows the examining attorney the contours and shape of three-dimensional designs.
+Adding perspective views shows the examiner the contours and shape of three-dimensional designs.

 If one view simply duplicates another view, and the specification makes this very clear it may be omitted from the drawings and photographs.
 For example, mention in the specification if the right and left sides are completely uniform, and do not create two independent views.
 (Figure 1) & (Figure 2)